-In the context of edge-colourings, local generalisations of list edge colourings was studied by Borodin, Kostochka, and Woodall~\cite{Borodin} who showed a local generalisation of Galvin's theorem~\cite{DBLP:journals/jct/Galvin95} and by Bonamy, Delcourt, Lang, and Postle~\cite{bonamy2020edge} who, under certain degree conditions, showed a local version of Kahn's theorem~\cite{DBLP:journals/jct/Kahn96}.
-Work on local generalisations of edge-colourings also appeared in the work of Erdos, Rubin, and Taylor~\cite{erdos1979choosability}.
+In the context of edge-colourings, local generalisations of list edge-colourings was studied by Borodin, Kostochka, and Woodall~\cite{Borodin} who showed a local generalisation of Galvin's theorem~\cite{DBLP:journals/jct/Galvin95} and by Bonamy, Delcourt, Lang, and Postle~\cite{bonamy2020edge} who, under certain degree conditions, showed a local version of Kahn's theorem~\cite{DBLP:journals/jct/Kahn96}.
+Work on local generalisations of edge-colourings also appeared in the work of Erd\H{o}s, Rubin, and Taylor~\cite{erdos1979choosability}.

-As hinted to earlier, the constructions and ideas from above are useful when designing efficient edge colouring algorithms in various models of computation.
+As hinted to earlier, the constructions and ideas from above are useful when designing efficient edge-colouring algorithms in various models of computation.
 We will consider two such models.

 \paragraph{LOCAL algorithms} In~\cite{linial1992locality} Linial introduced the LOCAL model of computation.
 Here one is given an input graph that is viewed as a communication network.
 Computation is performed at each vertex in synchronous rounds.
 During a round, vertices are allowed to exchange messages of unbounded size with their neighbours in the communication network as well as perform unbounded computation.